Skip to main content

 Volatile organic compounds (VOC)

-Solvents or volatile organic compounds (VOCs) form Nokian Tyres’ most significant emissions into air at the factory in Finland.
-As the legislation concerning VOC emissions is country-specific, the calculation and reporting of VOC emissions varies by country.
+Solvents, or volatile organic compounds (VOCs), are among Nokian Tyres’ most significant air emissions.
+Since VOC regulations are country-specific, the calculation and reporting of VOC emissions vary by location.

 Particle emissions (dust)